a1v0/a1v0.de/draft-articles/servicenow-clone-guide-1.md

 ## Is cloning easy?

-- when is cloning easy?
-  - when there's not much config to preserve
-  - when there's already not too myuch divergence between prod and non-prod
-- when is it awkward?
-  - lots of divergence
-  - lots of open workstreams
-  - lots of devs working on stuff
-  - when PROD contains not just sensitive data (like most PRODs do) but extra-sensitive data, e.g. SecOps or HR
+The simplicity of a clone really depends on your organisation.
+Some instances are chaotic, full of in-flight work and tech debt, others are quite clean.

+**When is cloning easy?** When there isn't much unreleased configuration to preserve and/or when prod and non-prod don't diverge by a lot.

+**When is cloning awkward?** Lots of divergence between instances, many open workstreams, many people working on many different things.
+These things all cause headaches for cloners.

+Additionally, cloning can be tricky when production contains extra-sensitive data (e.g. HR or SecOps), because making sure that none of that sensitive data has been cloned down by mistake can be challenging.

+> Regular release cycles make cloning much easier, because you need to support less tech debt.

 ## Clone guide sections